 The HOLD# pin pauses active serial sequences without resetting the clocking sequence.
 This pin is active after every power up and only operates during SPI single-bit and dual-bit modes.
-SST26VF016B ships
+Two factory configurations are available: SST26VF032BEUI ships with the